 The in-house clinic offers a variety of unique training opportunities including:

-The Program for the Education and Enrichment of Relational Skills (PEERS®) is a 14-week, 90-minute, evidence-based social skills intervention program for motivated teens in high school who are interested in learning ways to help them make and keep friends.
+The Program for the Education and Enrichment of Relational Skills (PEERS®) is a 14-lesson, 90-minute to 120-minute (Summer session), evidence-based social skills intervention for motivated teens in high school who are interested in learning ways to help them make and keep friends.